Individual differences in knowledge network navigation: Methods

-where $d(a_m, P_{n}^{i}) = \inf_{a_n \in P_{n}^{i}} d(a_m, a_n)$ quantifies the distance from the Wikipage $a_m$ to the navigation path $P_{n}^{i}$, defined as the smallest distance from $a_m$ to any Wikipage $a_n$ in $P_{n}^{i}$.
+where $d(a_k, P_{n}^{i}) = \inf_{a_l \in P_{n}^{i}} d(a_k, a_l)$ quantifies the distance from the Wikipage $a_k$ to the navigation path $P_{n}^{i}$, defined as the smallest distance from $a_k$ to any Wikipage $a_l$ in $P_{n}^{i}$.
 Given the distance between any two navigation paths, we defined the uniqueness of a successful navigation path $P_{n}^{i}$ of the $n$th participant in the game $g_i$ as its average distance to all the other successful navigation paths in the same game:

-where $K_{i}$ is the total number of successful navigation paths in the $i$ th game.
+where $K_{i}$ is the total number of successful navigation paths in the $i$th game.
 Standardizing the uniqueness of the navigation paths by the average uniqueness score $\mu$ and standard deviation $\sigma$ of all the successful navigation paths within the game, we get the standardized uniqueness $\Tilde{u}_{n}^{i}$ for the $n$th participant in the $i$th game.

-\textbf{Quantifying uniqueness differences in subgroups} To study if participants with certain characteristics are more or less likely to take unique navigation paths, we first identified the creative paths for each game as the successful navigation paths with the standardized uniqueness score $\Tilde{u}_{n}^{i}$ larger than 1, which consists of around 17\% of all the successful routes in each game.
-Using Hedges' g measure, we compared the average value of each individual characteristic in the creative group and the rest.
-Positive Hedges' g value implies that the value of the respective individual characteristic is higher in the creative group, and the larger the absolute g value, the stronger the effect.
-Statistics for eight games when it's played under time constraints (Speed-race game) and the number of steps constraints (Least-clicks game) are shown in Fig. \ref{fig:Uniqueness} on the left and right, respectively.
+A visualization of the uniqueness scores for each successful navigation path is shown in Fig. \ref{fig:Uniqueness}.